OrionMat/Hmm-is-that-right/README.md

 - [Scale SERP](https://scaleserp.com/) is used as an interface with Google to search for relevant news and get the article links.
   > To run the web app you will need a google API key to get search results.
 This can be obtained for free [here](https://app.scaleserp.com/signup)

+Creating a front-end react app:

+- easiest way is to use create-react-app by running `npx create-react-app <my-app-name>`, then run `npm start` to run the application. (vite may be the newer way of doing this)
+- core philosophy of React is composing applications from many specialized reusable components.
+The other key feature is that Javascript can be embedded and evaluated within components

 ## Run the Project

 1. Clone the project [here](https://github.com/OrionMat/Hmm-is-that-right)